CD47|Proteinase K|EGFR|BCMA|PD-L1|CD276|ACE2|TMPRSS2|Exosome Isolation Kits

-As shown in the figure 1, in an experimental setting, Fc and Fab fragments can be produced in the laboratory.
-The enzyme papain can be used to cleave an immunoglobulin monomer into two Fab fragments (also called fragment antigen-binding) and one Fc fragment.
-The Fc region is the base of Y that interacts with cell surface receptors and some proteins of the complement system.
-This property allows antibodies to activate the immune system.
-In this way, it mediates different physiological effects of antibodies, including detection of opsonized particles, cell lysis, degranulation of mast cells, basophils, and eosinophils, and other processes.
-Fab region, the other part of an antibody, contains variable sections that can bind to antibody specifically.
+As shown in the figure 1, an IgG monomer can be cleaved into two Fab (fragment antigen-binding) fragments and one Fc fragment by the papain in an experimental setting.
+The Fc region is the base of the 'Y'-shaped antibody that interacts with Fc receptors and some proteins of the complement system.
+This property allows antibodies to activate the immune system, inducing different antibody-mediated physiological effects, including detection of opsonized particles, cell lysis, degranulation of mast cells, basophils, and eosinophils, and other processes.
+Its top variable sections can bind to antibody specifically.
 If you want know more things about antibody, please click here.

 Figure 1.
 The structure of IgG antibody isotype